grom358/drupal-procedural-to-object-oriented/slides.md

 * Using drupal since version 4

 Note: My name is Cameron Zemek, and I am a senior drupal developer at PreviousNext.
-Note: I have been working in PHP for almost 10 years now, and previous to that spent number of years in Java.
+I have been working in PHP for almost 10 years now, and previous to that spent number of years in Java.

 ---